When to file a home insurance claim

 Your policy excludes the damage

-You don’t want to walk right into a problem by filing a claim which you are fairly certain will be denied.
-Even claims that are denied or have $0 paid out are reported to CLUE and therefore may have a negative impact upon the premiums you will pay in the future.
+You don’t want to walk right into a problem by filing a claim that you are fairly certain will be denied.
+Even claims that are denied or have $0 paid out are reported to CLUE and therefore may have a negative impact on the premiums you will pay in the future.

 Filing a homeowners insurance claim is not a “nothing to lose” proposition.
 Do your research on your policy exclusions, and where possible, consider getting the advice of an insurance agent before you file a questionable claim.